Stenson wins Tour Championship and FedExCup

 The Swede was certainly feeling the pressure and he bogeyed the 14th after finding rough off the tee, overshooting the green with his approach and missing a 25-footer for his lead to be cut to one.

-But Spieth stumbled with a bogey at the 17th after hitting his approach into a plugged lie in a greenside bunker and Stenson regained a three-stroke cushion with a birdie at the par-five 15th, where he got up and down from behind the green.
+But Spieth stumbled with a bogey at the 17th after hitting his approach into a greenside bunker and Stenson regained a three-stroke cushion with a birdie at the par-five 15th, where he got up and down from behind the green.

 Stenson almost holed his bunker shot for an unexpected birdie at the par-four 16th, his ball finishing inches from the cup, then parred the last two holes to end his PGA Tour campaign on a lucrative high note.